-Commercial Real Estate – Real estate held for the production of income through leases for commercial or business use (for example, office buildings, retail shops, and shopping centers).
+Commercial Real Estate – Real estate held for the production of income through leases for commercial or business use (examples: office buildings, retail shops, and shopping centers).

-Common Area Assessments – Also known as ‘HOA fees.’
+Area Assessments – Also known as “HOA fees.”
 Fees paid by individual owners in a PUD.
 Generally used to maintain collectively used areas like landscaping, the pool, corridors, etc.

-Comparable Sales – Also known as ‘comps.’
-Recent sales of similar properties in nearby areas that are used to help determine the market value of a property.
+Comparable Sales – Also known as “comps.”
+These are recent sales of similar properties in nearby areas that are used to help determine the market value of a property.